Frequently Asked Questions

 As the information you entered in the online application form will form the basis on which your application will be considered, you should make sure that it is complete and accurate.
 Otherwise, your chance of admission may be affected.
 Any offer made will also be withdrawn if the decision is based on incomplete and inaccurate application data.

 17. How can I update my application data?

 Once you have submitted your application, you are not allowed to change most of the data you have entered, including your programme choice(s).
-However, you may update the results that were previously not available ONCE, on or before the “Update Result Date” you have provided.
+However, you may update the results that were previously not available, on or before the “Update Result Date” you have provided before receiving an offer.
 You may also update some of the data relating to your personal particulars or work experience.